-But, apart from just entertainment, there are a lot of things which we can learn from movies such as courage from ‘Raazi’, the real meaning of success from ‘3 Idiots’, patriotism from ‘URI’, determination from ‘Mary Kom’ etc. The list is never-ending.
+But, apart from just entertainment, there are a lot of things which we can learn from movies such as courage from ‘Raazi’, real meaning of success from ‘3 Idiots’, patriotism from ‘URI’, determination from ‘Mary Kom’ etc. The list is never ending.

 Let’s see below list of movies and personal financial insights,

 Remember the latest famous movie of Amitabh Bachchan & Ayushman Khurrana?
-According to me, financial learning from this movie is to have your own house.
+According to me, the financial learning from this movie is to have your owned house.
 So that to avoid the problems to be faced by the tenant.

 Learning: Protect your family

-In a financial context, to become responsible for your family, you need to have adequate Life Insurance (Term Plan) & Health Insurance.
+In financial context, to become responsible towards your family, you need to have an adequate Life Insurance (Term Plan) & Health Insurance.
 It is your duty to protect your family and make sure that they can continue to maintain the same standard of living even in case of any mishap.
 Having adequate insurance will protect your family from financial losses.

 Learning: Balancing your emotions is very important in life.

-Kareena Kapoor has portrayed the character of a very aggressive girl.
-She is least bothered about future consequences and takes life casually.
+Kareena Kapoor has portrayed a character of a very aggressive girl.
+She is least bothered about the future consequences and takes life casually.
 On the other hand, Shahid Kapoor’s character is quite reserved and aloof.
 Initially, both were unable to manage their emotions and hence, ended up in a mess.

 If we connect the movie with personal finance, the learning is that emotions can take us away from reality.
-We shouldn’t take any financial decision without understanding its after-effects.
-Try to understand the characteristics of an investment product before investing,
+We shouldn’t take any financial decision without understanding its after effects.
+Try to understand the characteristics of investment product before investing,

 That will make your financial journey comfortable.